Commissioning a qualified professional photographer

 The photographer has learned the basic skills of lighting, direction, background choice and has the beginnings of getting together a style in his or her particular genre of photography.
 The photographer would also have had to submit a working document or book to support their submission from information about work ethics, to public liability and indemnity insurance and details of business practice.

 A photographer who has acquired and worked hard for this qualification will have a capital letter A after their name, for example, AMPA, ABIPP, ASWPP.
-Usually gained some years after the first L level, this means
+Usually gained some years after the first L level, this means that the photographer has a higher level of competence and a defined style and technical ability.

 The cream of the crop.
 Now the photographer has become a master of the craft.
 This style has really developed to an extremely high level above their competitors.